 How Long Will It Take for My AV Fistula to Heal and Mature?

 It is important for your fistula to completely heal and mature (develop or enlarge) so it is ready to use when dialysis treatment begins.
+Depending on the person, it can take several weeks to several months for an AV fistula to heal and mature.
 In the United States, the time from AV fistula creation until first use averages 133 days, or approximately 4 months.1 As it heals and matures, the appearance of your fistula will probably change.

 After the fistula creation procedure, you may notice some swelling and bruising near your access site.
 Some minor bleeding is normal after surgical creation of a fistula and can last for several days.

 My Fistula Is Growing – Should I Be Concerned?

 After fistula creation, you may notice a bulge in your arm.
 This is the enlarged vein that results from blood flowing from the high pressure/ high flow artery into the low pressure/low flow vein.
 You may notice ink on your arm after your fistula creation procedure that were placed by your physician.
 These ink marks line the outside margin of your fistula right after it was created and are guides used to determine how well your fistula is maturing.

 Over time, your fistula should get larger, extending past the lines drawn on your arm when your access was created.
 This allows more blood to flow through the fistula and into the vein in order to provide a high enough blood flow rate during your hemodialysis treatments.

 Your fistula should also become stronger as time progresses.
 At first, your fistula will feel soft and pliable and at this point, it’s still somewhat fragile.
 With time, however, the increased blood flow through the fistula will help strengthen it.
 As your fistula becomes stronger, it will feel different.
 Instead of being soft and pliable, it may become firm and springy.

 Should I Worry If My AV Fistula Is Red or My Hand is Numb?